joshhornby/joshhornby.github.io/_drafts/2025-06-02-composable-first-reusable-forever.md

 ## Anti-Patterns on the Road to Reuse

-* **Event Soup** — a thousand topics, zero owners, paging through Grafana to guess which one matters.
+* **Event Soup** - a thousand topics, zero owners, paging through EventBridge to guess which one matters.
 Governance is boring until you ship PII into the void.
 * **Synchronous Backdoors** — an event fires, then a consumer calls the producer for state because the payload was empty.
-Now you have two systems and neither scales.
+Now you have two systems and neither scale.
 * **Platform as Ticket Queue** — if the shared-infra team becomes an intake form, you've created a dependency, not a platform.
 Guard their roadmap or lose the flywheel.

 ## Closing the Loop

 When the subscriptions product finally launched, we reused exactly zero lines of the old payments library.
 Instead, we subscribed to **PaymentSettled**, emitted **SubscriptionActivated**, and let downstream teams wire themselves up.
-Six months later a finance audit revealed the happiest accident: customer lifetime value rose seven percent, mainly because Marketing had built three new campaigns *we didn't even know about*.
-That's the quiet magic of composability—​you invest once, and reuse keeps happening while you sleep.
+Six months later, a finance audit revealed the happiest accident: customer lifetime value rose, mainly because Marketing had built three new campaigns *we didn't even know about*.
+That's the quiet magic of composability, you invest once, and reuse keeps happening for you.

 Reuse is strategic; composability is tactical.
-Lead with the tactic, measure the strategy, and the next time someone asks to "just reuse" a monolith, you'll offer them an event instead.
+Lead with the tactic, measure the strategy, and the next time someone asks "just reuse" a monolith, you'll offer them an event instead.